PHYS - Physics

 3 Classroom hours; 3 Lab hours.

-General education introductory course.
+General education math and natural sciences introductory course.
 A general physics course for liberal arts students and those who have not had physics in high school.
 Includes mechanics, heat, electricity and magnetism, wave phenomena and modern physics.
 Not open to students who can meet prerequisites for PHYS 313.
 Prerequisite: two years of high school algebra or one each of algebra and geometry or equivalent.

-General education introductory course.
-A background in basic physics for students in health-related professions.
+General education math and natural sciences introductory course.
+Background in basic physics for students in health-related professions.
 The choice of topics, the emphasis on problems, and the detailed applications are directed toward the special uses of physics in the health sciences.
 Prerequisites: two years of high school algebra or one year each of algebra and geometry or equivalent.

 A general physics course for those who have not had adequate preparation for PHYS 313.
 Emphasizes problem solving using selected areas of physics, including vectors, one-dimensional motion, rotational motion, equilibrium, elasticity, hydrostatics, thermal effects, lenses and mirrors.
 Prerequisite: MATH 112.

-General education introductory course.
-A survey of astronomy for the student with little or no background in science or math.
+General education math and natural sciences introductory course.
+Surveys astronomy for the student with little or no background in science or math.
 The nature and evolution of the universe and objects in it are considered from the perspective of the question: Why do things happen the way they do?
 May include comparison of the planets, stars and black holes, galaxies and quasars, and the expansion of the universe.

 3 Lab hours.